KABoissonneault/DFU-SkilledSpells/README.md

 >Doesn't this make spell progression slower overall?

 Yes, until you master the skill entirely.
 I don't think it's a bad thing, spells already scale to ridiculous levels in both Arena and Daggerfall, this just makes them very strong instead.

+## Changelog

+- 0.1: Initial release
+- 0.2: Caster levels are now visible in the Skills lists of the character sheet (F5).
+Magic items now used player level rather than "skilled" caster level